hashgraph/hedera-services/platform-sdk/docs/core/health-monitor.md

 If the health monitor reports an unhealthy duration exceeding `maximumPermissibleUnhealthyDuration`, then the acceptance of application transactions is disabled.
 Once the system reports an unhealthy duration below `maximumPermissibleUnhealthyDuration` seconds, application transactions are accepted again.

+##### PCES Replay

+PCES replay is also limited by the health monitor, but the amount of time that a queue is permitted to be unhealthy is configured with a separate value, `replayHealthThreshold`.
+There is a separate config value because the rate that events can be replayed vastly outstrips the rate that the system could receive events via gossip.

+In addition to being governed by the health monitor, PCES replay is also subject to a rate limiter.
+The rate limiter may be turned on or off with `limitReplayFrequency`, and tuned with `maxEventReplayFrequency`.
+The additional rate limiter was added because the health monitor wasn't able to detect the influx of replayed events quickly enough, and the system was flooded with large numbers of events.
+Therefore, the rate limiter must be tuned low enough that the initial replayed events don't overwhelm the system, but high enough that the transaction handler is fully utilized throughout the replay process.